Alan-Liang/spectec/spectec/test-prose/TEST.md

 - the heap type deftype matches the heap type FUNC if:
   - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (FUNC t_1* -> t_2*).

+Heaptype_sub/cont
+- the heap type deftype matches the heap type CONT if:
+  - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (CONT typeuse).

 Heaptype_sub/def
 - the heap type deftype_1 matches the heap type deftype_2 if:
   - deftype_1 matches deftype_2.